DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Deep Wiener Deconvolution Network

 To intuitively illustrate the effect of the feature-based Wiener deconvolution module, we compare performing the Wiener deconvolution in the standard image space and in a deep feature space in~\cref{fig:motivation}(b) and (c).
-For fair comparison, both methods use the same multi-scale feature refinement in~\cref{ssec:multi-scale_feature_refinement} to reconstruct the final results. \Cref{fig:motivation} shows that deconvolving the blurry image in a deep feature space is much more effective at yielding a clear image with fewer artifacts (e.g., the chair back in the red boxes of \cref{fig:motivation}) and finer textures (e.g., the seat in the yellow boxes of \cref{fig:motivation}).
+For fair comparison, both methods use the same multi-scale feature refinement (without the cascaded architecture) in~\cref{ssec:multi-scale_feature_refinement} to reconstruct the final results. \Cref{fig:motivation} shows that deconvolving the blurry image in a deep feature space is much more effective at yielding a clear image with fewer artifacts (\eg, the wall in the yellow boxes of \cref{fig:motivation}) and finer textures (\eg, the sand in the red boxes of \cref{fig:motivation}).